 - The holder of the licence must ensure that goods stored in FCL containers are stacked door-to-door. - A holder of the licence must not allow for any person to enter the licensed warehouse without the holder of the licence making a record of their entry to the licensed warehouse.
 The record shall include full name, address, driver's licence number (if applicable) and the name of person being visited.
-The holder of the licence must ensure that the person whose personal information is being collected has provided sufficient acknowledgment on consent to allow the release of the information to Customs and Border Protection under Commonwealth privacy laws.
-This condition does not apply to Commonwealth, State or Territory officials.
+The holder of the licence must ensure that the person whose personal information is being collected has provided sufficient acknowledgment on consent to allow the release of the information to the Australian Border Force under Commonwealth privacy laws.
+This condition does not apply to Commonwealth, State or Territory officials. - The licence holder is permitted to provide warehoused goods as [ship's stores and/or aircraft's stores as appropriate] as defined in s.130C Customs Act 1901 - Duty free items must be exported in a transparent bag or container so that the contents of the bag or container can be easily identified and with a docket to be plucked for proof of export. - The holder of the licence must inform relevant travellers of their concession allowances.
+Signs must be displayed in the duty free shop, in accordance with the Duty Free Operators Guide. - The holder of the licence must not enter into, allow or facilitate an arrangement that would facilitate or result in the avoidance of duty.
+For example, without limiting the foregoing, the holder of the licence must not enter into an arrangement with a relevant traveller to deliver goods to a relevant traveller with the intent that the goods would be exported then returned to the holder of the licence.